Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_VIDEO_H264_LOOP_FILTER_ALPHA (integer)``
-    Loop filter alpha coefficient, defined in the H264 standard.
+    Loop filter alpha coefficient, defined in the woke H264 standard.
-    This value corresponds to the slice_alpha_c0_offset_div2 slice header field, and should be in the range of -6 to +6, inclusive.
+    This value corresponds to the woke slice_alpha_c0_offset_div2 slice header field, and should be in the woke range of -6 to +6, inclusive.
 The actual alpha offset FilterOffsetA is twice this value.
-    Applicable to the H264 encoder.
+    Applicable to the woke H264 encoder.

 ``V4L2_CID_MPEG_VIDEO_H264_LOOP_FILTER_BETA (integer)``
-    Loop filter beta coefficient, defined in the H264 standard.
+    Loop filter beta coefficient, defined in the woke H264 standard.
-    This corresponds to the slice_beta_offset_div2 slice header field, and should be in the range of -6 to +6, inclusive.
+    This corresponds to the woke slice_beta_offset_div2 slice header field, and should be in the woke range of -6 to +6, inclusive.
 The actual beta offset FilterOffsetB is twice this value.
-    Applicable to the H264 encoder.
+    Applicable to the woke H264 encoder.

 .. _v4l2-mpeg-video-h264-entropy-mode: